-If you don't want to delete certain files, you may be able to save space by compressing them.
+If you don't want to delete certain files, you might be able to save space by compressing them.
 Then expand them when you need to use them again.

-Did you empty the Bin?
-When you move a file to the Bin, its storage space doesn't become available until you empty the Bin.
+Did you empty the Trash?
+When you move a file to the Trash, its storage space doesn't become available until you empty the Trash.

 * Storing files in iCloud uses storage space in your iCloud storage plan.
 If you reach your iCloud storage limit, you can buy more iCloud storage, or you can make more iCloud storage available. iCloud storage starts at 50GB for $0.99 (USD) a month.
 You can purchase additional storage directly from your Apple device.
 Learn more about prices in your region.